WEEKLY FORECLOSURE SALE

 The Arapahoe County Public Trustee holds foreclosure sales at 10:00 a.m.
 Wednesdays (except certain holidays) in the East Hearing Room in the County Administration Building, 5334 South Prince St., Littleton, CO 80120.
 Doors open at 9:30 a.m.

 You can find information such as the foreclosure number or whether a property is still scheduled for sale using the Foreclosure Property Search or call the Public Trustee’s office at 303-730-0071 for assistance.
-The Pre-sale list is posted to the website by 3:00 p.m., Monday before the Wednesday sale and updated by 4:00 p.m., Tuesday.
+The Pre-sale list is posted to the website by 3:00 p.m., two business days before the Wednesday sale and updated by 4:00 p.m., the day before the sale.
 Be advised that properties may be continued or withdrawn right up to sale time.

 RULES OF THE SALE